sherrillmix/dnapy/README.rst

   files.

   positional arguments:
-    fastqFiles            a fastq or fastqs (potentially gzipped) file containing the reads
+    fastqFiles            a (potentially gzipped) fastq file(s) containing the reads with the order of reads the same in all files

   optional arguments:
     -h, --help            show this help message and exit -d DOTS, --dots DOTS  output dot to stderr every X reads.
 Input a negative number to suppress output (default:-1)
     -f FILTERFILE, --filterFile FILTERFILE
-                          a file (potentially gzipped) file containing the names of reads to be filtered one per line -o OUTPUTFILES, --outputFiles OUTPUTFILES
-                          a comma separated string giving a list of output files (one for each input fastq file). default(out1.fastq.gz ... outn.fastq.gz where n is the number of fastqFiles)
+                          a (potentially gzipped) file containing the names of reads to be filtered one per line -o [OUTPUTFILES [OUTPUTFILES ...]], --outputFiles [OUTPUTFILES [OUTPUTFILES ...]] an output file(s) (one for each input fastq file). default(out1.fastq.gz ... outn.fastq.gz where n is the number of fastqFiles)

 removeshort
 ~~~~